×

 You can pair this activity with a session on FluentU, where students can watch music videos (and other authentic English videos like movie trailers, news segments and inspirational talks).
 Once students have heard the chosen song a few times, you can ask them to watch it in the FluentU program, where they’ll be able to check the meaning of any word by clicking on it in the subtitles.

-Students can also compare their attempts to fill out the reported speech lyrics with the transcript that accompanies every FluentU video.
+Students can also compare their attempts to fill out the reported speech lyrics with the transcript accompanying every FluentU video.
 While they watch, they can add unfamiliar words to their flashcard decks directly from the video player.
 For homework, they can study these flashcards with practice exercises that adapt to every individual student’s learning speed.

 Change reported speech into direct speech